danielfpedro/Dice/README.md

 	$d4->isExpected([1, 2], 5)// Output: false

 ### ::inRange

-	// Roll the dice once and return true if result is under the range 1@3
+Will roll the dice once and test if the result match with the expected range.

 	$d4->inRange([1, 3]);
-You can pass a second argument to assign how many times the dice will roll to try match the range
+	//You can pass a second argument to assign how many times the dice will roll to try match the range
 	$d4->inRange([1, 3], 5);